🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Where can I trade this market with the lowest fees?

-On Polymarket Bot UK, which mirrors the Polymarket order book at 0% fees.
+Polymarket is geo-blocked in the US/UK/EU.
+The easiest 0%-fee broker into the same order book is Polymarket Bot UK.
 Kalshi charges up to 7% per trade; Betfair Exchange takes 2-5% commission on net winnings.

 What's the difference between YES and NO shares?